xuerik/engmentor101/_posts/blog/2014-12-15-Resume-Tips.markdown

 img: post03.jpg # (850x450)
 thumb: thumb03.jpg # (70x70)
 ---
-###Have you ever wondered what a good resume looks like or are wondering what to include or leave out in yours?
+###What does a good resume looks like or what should I include or leave out?
 Well, look no further!
 I will share with you some tips on getting your resume past the screening process and onto the interviewing stages.
 <!--more-->
 If you don't have a resume, let's take a look at this sample resume that contains great formatting, structure and content.